 - Passive aggressive behaviour

 - The first session allows us to meet and discuss what you would like to get out of our time together and whether I’m the right person to help you.
-The fee for this introductory one-hour session is £25.

 - Individuals - £45 per session (one hour)